UMM-CSci-4453-S19/final-project-kregslist/README.md

 desired technology HOWEVER, you may also choose to gain points for in-class tutorials where you teach aspects of your technology.
 These tutorials are in addition to your overall presentation (which is a seperate source of points.)

+### Format/Structure (1 point)

+Is the document easy to understand and complete?
+Is it free of spelling and grammatical errors, etc.

 **DEADLINE:** Before Thanksgiving break

 ## Implement the Project (50 points)